nick-ng/poe-map-team/story-route/misc/curse-support-act-1.md

   - Do not log out to login screen.
 This will put you back in the queue on league start.
 - Yeena quest reward: get Quicksilver Flask and Lesser Poison Support.
 - Sell all your blue items unidentified and other items.
+- Yeena shop: Frost Bomb (Wisdom Scroll, optional)
 - Check Yeena for 3 link wands.
-- Tarkleigh quest reward: get Frost Bomb and Frost Blink.
+- Tarkleigh quest reward: get Orb of Storms and Frost Blink.
 - Get Onslaught from Guild Stash.
-  - BB: Freezing Pulse + Arcane Surge
+  - BG: Freezing Pulse + Onslaught
-  - BG: Frost Bomb + Onslaught (+ Frost Blink)
+  - BB: Orb of Storms + Arcane Surge (+ Frost Blink)
+  - B: Frost Bomb
+  - B: Frost Blink
-    - Frost Bomb and Frost Blink require level 4
+    - Orb of Storms, Frost Bomb and Frost Blink require level 4
 - Use the waypoint to travel to a new The Submerged Passage.
 - Kill as many enemies in the Submerged Passage as you can.
 - When someone gets to The Ledge, warp to them, go back into The Submerged Passage then make a new The Ledge.